alebarp/alebarp.github.io/_pages/talks.md

 ---

-* I am giving a talk at the Stein’s Method and Networks workshop at Oxford, June 20
+* I am giving a talk and participating to the workshop on [“Computational methods for probability distributions on manifolds”](https://cermics-lab.enpc.fr/workshop-computational-methods-for-probability-distributions-on-manifolds-paris-2026/), May 11-13 2026 in Paris

 Theory and Methods Challenge Fortnights